 With the increased use of technologies, the Manager, the Sub-Advisor and the Partnership are susceptible to operational and information security risks through breaches in cybersecurity.
 A breach in cybersecurity can result from either a deliberate attack or an unintentional event.
 In addition, cybersecurity failures by or breaches of the Manager's, the Sub-Advisor's or the Partnership's third-party service providers may disrupt the business operations of the service providers and of the Manager, the Sub-Advisor or the Partnership.
-Any such cybersecurity breaches or losses of service may cause the Manager, the Sub-Advisor or the Partnership to lose proprietary information, suffer data corruption or lose operational capacity, which, in turn, could cause the Manager, the Sub-Advisor or the Partnership to incur regulatory penalties, reputational damage, additional compliance costs associated with corrective measures and/or financial loss.
-While the Partnership, the Manager, the Sub-Advisor and the third-party service providers have established business continuity plans and risk management systems designed to prevent or reduce the impact of cybersecurity attacks, there are inherent limitations in such plans and systems due in part to the ever changing nature of technology and cybersecurity attack tactics, and there is a possibility that certain risks have not been adequately identified or prepared for.
-Cybersecurity risks may also impact Resource Issuers in which the Partnership invests, which may cause the Partnership's investments in such issuers to lose value.
+Any such cybersecurity breaches or losses of service may cause the Manager, the Sub-Advisor or the Partnership to lose proprietary information, suffer data corruption or lose operational capacity, which, in turn, could cause the Manager, the Sub-Advisor or the Partnership to lose proprietary and/or financial loss.
+While the Partnership, the Manager, the Sub-Advisor and the third-party service providers have established business continuity plans and risk management systems designed to prevent or reduce the impact of cybersecurity attacks, there are inherent limitations in such plans and systems due in part to the ever changing nature of technology and cybersecurity risks may also impact Resource Issuers in which the Partnership invests, which may cause the Partnership's investments in such issuers to lose value.